-Study examines risk reduction and screening for ovarian cancer among women following BRCA testingDecember 17th, 2012 in Cancer /
+Study examines risk reduction and screening for ovarian cancer among women following BRCA testingDecember 17, 2012 in Medicine & Health / Cancer

 Following BRCA testing, many women who are non-BRCA carriers undergo risk-reducing procedures and additional ovarian cancer screenings, despite limited data to determine the effectiveness of these interventions among the general population, according to a report published Online First by Archives of Internal Medicine, a JAMA Network publication.